Dozom/2024QAProjects/README.md

 How to win:
 - To win, the player have to kill the king, there are pieces white and black which players can use to achieve this goal.

+SCORES
+- Players will have a history where the games are saved.
+This games, are ordered by default with the date of game in descendant order, the most actually at the top and the older at the bottom.
+You can replay the moves and see the full history of plays